codex-academy/expressjs-intro/index.md

 Express is a small unopinionated web server for NodeJS.

-By default it can't do much, one needs to add functionality using configuration.
+By default it can't do much, one needs to add middleware enable functionality.
+We will add:

+ * Http Sessions;
+ * Form variables;
+ * Flash messages to ExpressJS.

+ There are lots other things you can add to ExpressJS, once you know the basics.